v. 1.6 October 2017

 The transitional image morphing occurs after you change certain parameters.
 It serves the esthetic purpose.
 The most precise way to operate Perceptron is to do things slowly and wait for the program to respond, for example, when you load or switch presets and images or type in equations.
 You cannot change the key parameters during the brief transitional period when the current image is morphing into the next one.
 The image switching works somewhat faster.

 The save option appears when you press Space.
-It will save the state (preset file with .state extension) and the screenshots (two consecutive frames with extensions .in.png and .out.png) in the My Documents folder (or anywhere else as you select).
-Sometimes it is knowledgeable to study the evolution of the complex fractal displays by comparing the difference between the two consecutive frames.
+It will enable you to save the state (preset file with .state extension) and the screenshots (two consecutive frames with extensions .in.png and .out.png).
+Sometimes it is knowledgeable to study the evolution of the evolving fractal displays by comparing differences between two consecutive frames.
 In some situations, the difference is not visible to the naked eye.
-The only noticeable difference may be the slight image softening (“convolution + Gaussian blur”) that the final image acquires.
-This image is named name.out.png.
+The second image is finalized with image softening (press Y to change convolution).
+It is denoted with name.out.png.
 I recommend Picasa viewer for all your images, http://picasa.google.com.

 If your artwork uses/displays an external image file that you loaded from your hard disk, the image file name will be saved (denoted) in the preset file.
 When you load the saved preset, Perceptron will look for that image file on your hard disk.
 However, if you plan to share your preset with other people, you must include the image file that you used.
 The only way to accomplish interoperability between different computers is to select an image file in advance and copy it anywhere within the Perceptron folder.
 Ideally, you should create a new subfolder to store the additional images.
 Later, you will run Perceptron, use the desired image file that is now located in the folder that you created within the Perceptron folder, and save the preset anywhere you like.
 When you give the preset to someone, include the subfolder with your image(s) and tell your audience to put the folder inside their Perceptron folder.
 This way, the path to the image together with the image file itself will be universally accessible on all computers.